MikesCodingCreations/pp5/README.md

 ### Typography
 <strong>Fonts That Fit Your Fitness Goals:</strong>
 Just like our design, the fonts on the PureProteinPowders website are chosen with purpose.
-We use a modern, clean primary font **(we'll reveal the name soon!)** that ensures easy reading on any device, whether you're browsing on your desktop or checking us out on the go.
+We use a modern, clean primary font **Lato** that ensures easy reading on any device, whether you're browsing on your desktop or checking us out on the go.
 Headings are clear and attention-grabbing, guiding you through the content effortlessly.
 And to make sure you never miss a call to action, buttons and important elements use slightly larger, stand-out fonts.

 ### Images
 - **Hero image:**